 SPEECH_RESOURCE_ID |

-For TTS with managed identity | Resource ID in format /subscriptions/.../resourceGroups/.../providers/Microsoft.CognitiveServices/accounts/... |
+For managed identity auth | Resource ID in format /subscriptions/.../resourceGroups/.../providers/Microsoft.CognitiveServices/accounts/... |

 SPEECH_LANGUAGE |